kelvinanalytics660/Kenya-climate-analysis-/README.md

 - The dataset shows variation in climate values over time.
 - There are noticeable trends that may indicate seasonal or long-term changes.
 - Data cleaning was necessary due to missing values.
+## 📌 Future Improvements

+- Use machine learning to predict future climate trends
+- Include more detailed datasets specific to Kenya
+- Build an interactive dashboard